esteinig/BRIGAD3/README.md

 cov_ring.readCoverage(file='bedcov.txt', mean=True)
 ```

 The final rings we make are the BLASTn comparisons of five genomes (1x ST672, 4x ST772) against the reference DB of DAR4145.
 By default, we will include only segments > 100 base pairs and with BLAST identity > 70%.
-We must first setup some basic parameters (files, names, colors), then initiate the Blaster and finally use the returned filenames of the comparisons to iterate over the ring generation for Blast Rings:
+We must first setup some basic parameters (files, names, colors), then initiate the Blaster and finally use the returned filenames of the comparisons to iterate over theoir indices and generate the Blast Rings:

 ```
 # Setup files, names and colors for BLAST